axolothl/AppUts/README.md

 # Mobile Computing Final Project
 This repository contains progress of First Iteration.
 Some change from branch master:
 - Implemented mySQL DB to store data
-- JSON parser to obtain data from DB using native php (currently not using PHP framework)
+- JSON parser to obtain data from DB using native PHP (currently not using PHP framework)
 - Local DB using XAMPP (You can obtain the DB and PHP files in: https://bitbucket.org/gregoriusandito/db-kotamu)

 ### Created by: ###